-How to Sell Your Business Without Your Employees (or Competitors) Finding Out
+How to Sell Your Business Without Employees or Competitors Finding Out (2026 Guide)

 For the lower-middle market business owner ($2M – $50M revenue), the decision to sell is often paralyzed by a single, terrifying "What If?"